The SAGE Study - UCSD Successful Aging Evaluation

 There is no cost to participate in the study.

-All participants will be compensated for their time after completing the telephone interview ($10.00) and after completing (and returning) both the mail-in survey and saliva sample ($25.00).
+All participants will be compensated for their time after completing the telephone interview ($10) and after completing (and returning) both the mail-in survey and saliva sample ($25).
+In addition, participants will be compensated after completing their yearly follow-up survey ($20).

 The main Successful Aging Evaluation (SAGE) Study is designed so that participants may complete the study (telephone interview, mail-in survey, and saliva sample collection) in their own homes, on their own schedule.